hellmarbecker/wind-turbines/README.md

 # wind-turbines

-Simulation of wind turbine data for demo
+Simulates a stream of sensor readings from a wind turbine park.